andreasmhallberg/readingnotes/Parkinson, 1994. Speaking Fusha in Cairo - the role of the ending vowels.md

 - Strong preference with all to produce *a* in perf3m.s.
 Cannot be incorrect.
 183

+- Large variation of rate of case marking among the four speakers.
+Given as average counts per page.
+184

 - Uneducated speakers use occasional vowels without relation to syntax in order to mark their speech as SA.
 185
   - One speaker: "'if you want to vowel something, use /a/'".
 192